guillermooo/sublime-undocs/source/reference/comments.rst

 work for any type of source code.

-Because metadata for comment markers is commonly required by packages, it's discussed in this separate document, where it should be easier to find.
+Because metadata for comment markers is commonly required by packages, it's discussed in this separate page, where it should be easier to find.